 Distance of Everest Base Camp Trek

-The Everest Base Camp trek is a 130 km round trip starting from Lukla – the gateway to Everest.
+The Everest Base Camp trek is roughly 130 kilometer (80 miles) round trip starting from Lukla – the gateway to Everest.

-However, the outward 65 km to Everest Base Camp takes much longer as you need to consider acclimatization.
-It is almost impossible to trek to Base Camp continuously.
+However, the outward 65 km to Everest Base Camp takes much longer as you need properly acclimatize.
+It is almost impossible to trek to Base Camp continuously without proper acclimatization.
 Doing so, you will be at high risk of altitude sickness.

 Considering ones previous experience in trekking, 130 km might not seem like a long distance.
 Yet you should be aware that the average walking speed during this trek is 5 km per hour.